Yujin1007/Yujin1007.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

+<br><br><br>
 My research interest lies in the area of <b>Reinforcement Learning</b>, both practical applications and theoretical perspectives.
 I focus on solving sequential decision-making problems for real-world autonomous learning systems!
 These are the questions that I am digging these days.

-<span style="font-size: 15px;">1️⃣ How can an agent acquire skills with minimal (or without) human-engineered intervention?</span>
+<span style="font-size: 18px;">1️⃣ How can an agent acquire skills with minimal (or without) human-engineered intervention?</span>

-<span style="font-size: 15px;">2️⃣ How can an agent acquire general-purpose skills to efficiently solve practical, long-horizon tasks?</span>
+<span style="font-size: 18px;">2️⃣ How can an agent acquire general-purpose skills to efficiently solve practical, long-horizon tasks?</span>

-<span style="font-size: 15px;">3️⃣ What are the key differences that distinguish AI agents from humans in the process of learning new skills?
+<span style="font-size: 18px;">3️⃣ What are the key differences that distinguish AI agents from humans in the process of learning new skills?
 What aspects of human learning can AI systems leverage?</span>

 I am a research scientist at the Korea Institute of Science and Technology [(KIST)]( https://eng.kist.re.kr/eng/index.do) under the supervision of a senior researcher, [Yisoo Lee](https://sites.google.com/view/kist-arc/home/people?authuser=0).
 Before that, I received my M.S. from Korea University under the supervision of Professor [Myo-Taeg Lim](http://cml.korea.ac.kr/), where I studied reinforcement learning and path planning for autonomous driving.
 I received my B.S. from the University of Seoul.
 I finished internship at Hyundai Motor Group, working on developing autonomous driving decision-making and control.